 One last bathroom cleaning hack which eliminates toilet scrubbing are the Scrubbing Bubbles Toilet Gels that you stick to the bowl.
 This is truly set it and forget it and it has eliminated toilet scrubbing for me completely.

-Investing in these few products allowed me to “buy” some of my time back at a reasonable price.
+Investing in these few products/practices allowed me to “buy” some of my time back at a reasonable price.
 It was a good investment because in total I’m getting a ton of time back for my hobbies (also….I hate cleaning).
 So ask yourself if there is a way to get more time back for hobbies at a reasonable price?

 3. Eliminate “Time Sucks” from Your Life.